vectara/vectara-ingest/README.md

 Use thesewhen you build the `document` JSON structure directly and want to index this document in the Vectara corpus.

 <b>Parameters</b>
-The `reindex` parameter determines whether an existing document should be reindexed or not.
+Specifically, the `reindex` parameter determines whether an existing document should be reindexed or not.
 If reindexing is required, the code automatically takes care of that by calling `delete_doc()` to first remove the document from the corpus and then sends it to the corpus index.

 ## Deployment
 ### Docker